ViveSieg/TRiNC/README.md

 ## Extending the Benchmark

-1. Create a new controller class inside `src/trinc/controllers/` implementing `reset()` and `compute_control(error)`.
+1. Create a new controller class inside `src/controllers/` implementing `reset()` and `compute_control(error)`.
 2. Register it in the `CONTROLLERS` dictionary in `main.py` and `experiments/run_all_algorithms.py`.
-3. Add tuning defaults to `src/trinc/config/default_config.py`.
+3. Add tuning defaults to `src/config/default_config.py`.
-4. Optionally customise plots or metrics in `src/trinc/utils/plotting.py` and `src/trinc/simulation/metrics.py`.
+4. Optionally customise CSV export helpers in `src/utils/io_utils.py` and metric calculations in `src/simulation/metrics.py`.

 ---